secdev/scapy/doc/scapy/advanced_usage.rst

 They are executed and handled by a ``PipeEngine`` object.

 When running, a pipetool engine waits for any available data from the Source, and send it in the Drains linked to it.
-The data then goes from Drains to Drains until it arrives to a Sink, the final state of this data.
+The data then goes from Drains to Drains until it arrives in a Sink, the final state of this data.

 Here is a basic demo of what the PipeTool system can do